Oklahoma Heritage Preservation Grant Program

 Application forms will be available online through the Oklahoma Historical Society's website following the announcement of solicitation of proposals.
 This form must be submitted online following the instructions on the website.
 Applicants with questions regarding the application may contact the OHS Grants office.
 Any staff member(s) designated to facilitate the grant program will not be part of the evaluation or award decision process.

-The following information will be requested in the application:
+The following information may be requested in the application:

-• Filing number with the Oklahoma Secretary of State, if applicant organization is a domestic not-for-profit.
+- Filing number with the Oklahoma Secretary of State, if applicant organization is a domestic not-for-profit corporation.

-• Proposed project budget which shall account for items outlined in project narrative, account for applicant organization's cash match, and include quotes from vendors or use of market research to formulate budget
+- Proposed project budget which shall account for items outlined in project narrative, account for applicant organization's financial match, and include quotes from vendors or use of market research to formulate a budget

 OHS staff will evaluate all project proposals and certify whether each meets the minimum eligibility requirements.
 Incomplete applications, or applications received after the application deadline will not be considered.